M-T-Arden/mini-soc/README.md

   Top IPs: [('192.168.1.130', 203), ('25.36.46.112', 141), ('44.206.45.184', 136)]

 ```
+> The low deduplication ratio (0.06%) reflects the nature of the generated test data — each user/IP pair tends to produce distinct alert events rather than burst duplicates.
+The deduplication window is most effective in real scenarios where the same source triggers the same rule repeatedly within a short timeframe, such as sustained brute-force from a single IP.

 Incident reports are output as structured JSON with timeline and observables: